tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Devani, Mark of the

+Divine Investment

+1/Day

+You cover yourself in an illusion.
+Until the end of the battle or scene, gain a +4 bonus to skill checks to disguise yourself or hide.

+---

 #### Dice of Fate

 _Recharge 16+:_ Before a battle, you may cast the dice to affect your fortunes.
 Roll all three dice.
 Pick one of them and keep it – during the battle, you have a number of +1 bonuses equal to the value on the die that you can apply to your d20 rolls or the d20s rolls of your allies.
 So, if you take a 5, you’ve got 5 +1 fate bonuses that you can use on any roll.
 You have to apply the fate bonus before you roll, and you can only use one of these fate bonuses on a roll.